-The Remote-LFA specification [RFC7490] already defines this.
-The link-protecting extended P-space for a link S-E being protected is the set of routers that are reachable from one or more direct neighbors of S, except primary node E, without traversing the S-E link on any of the shortest paths from the direct neighbor to the router.
-This MUST exclude any direct neighbor for which there is at least one ECMP path from the direct neighbor traversing the link (S-E) being protected.
+The Remote-LFA [RFC7490] specification already defines this.
+The link-protecting extended P-space for a link S-E being protected is the set of routers that are reachable from one or more direct neighbors of S, except primary node ${\tt E}$, without traversing the S- ${\tt E}$ link on any of the shortest paths from the direct neighbor to the router.
+This MUST exclude any direct neighbor for which there is at least one ECMP path from the direct neighbor traversing the link(S-E) being protected.

-For a cost-based definition for link-protecting extended P-space, refer to Section 2.2.6.1.
+For a cost-based definition for Link-protecting Extended P-Space refer to Section 2.2.6.1.